4Subsea/smsfusion-python/docs/user_guide/quickstart.rst

 In aiding-denied scenarios, where you don't have access to long-term stable aiding sensors like GNSS or compass, you must rely soley on the IMU's measurements to estimate the body's motions.
-Only the roll and pitch degrees of freedom are observable in these scenarios, as they are still observable using accelerometer measurements and the known direction of the gravitational field.
+Only the roll and pitch degrees of freedom are observable in these scenarios, as they are still be corrected using accelerometer measurements and the known direction of the gravitational field.
 When the AINS is operated in this mode, we call it a Vertical Reference Unit (VRU).